-The Township has covenanted for the benefit of the holders and beneficial owners of the Notes to provide notices of the occurrence of certain enumerated events.
-The event notices will be provided to the Municipal Securities Rulemaking Board (the "MSRB") and will be in an electronic format as prescribed by the MSRB and shall be accompanied by such identifying information as is prescribed by the MSRB.
-The specific nature of the information to be contained in the event notices is set forth in "APPENDIX D - Form of Continuing Disclosure Certificate."
-These covenants have been made in order to assist the Underwriters in complying with S.E.C.
-Rule 15c2-12(b)(5).
+The Township has covenanted for the benefit of the holders and beneficial owners of the Bonds to provide certain financial information and operating data relating to the Township by no later than nine (9) months after the end of each fiscal year, commencing with the fiscal year ending December 31, 2019 (the "Annual Report"), and has covenanted for the benefit of the holders and beneficial owners of the Obligations to provide notices of the occurrence of certain enumerated events.
+The Annual Report and notices of material events will be provided to the Municipal Securities Rulemaking Board (the "MSRB") and will be in an electronic format as prescribed by the MSRB and shall be accompanied by such identifying information as is prescribed by the MSRB.
+The specific nature of the information to be contained in the Annual Report or the event notices is set forth in "APPENDIX D - Forms of Continuing Disclosure Certificates."
+These covenants have been made in order to assist the Underwriter in complying with S.E.C.
+Rule 15c2-12(b)(5) (the "Rule").